jverzani/SimpleExpressions.jl/docs/src/index.md

 find_zero(cos(x) ~ p*x, (0, pi/2), p=3)
 ```

 For plotting a symbolic equation, `ex`, the values `ex.lhs` and `ex.rhs` may be used separately to produce a pair of traces.
-(With `Plots` there is a recipe do plot a symbolic equation as two separate functions; it does not plot the difference of the two functions.)
+(With `Plots` there is a recipe to plot a symbolic equation as two separate functions; it does not plot the difference of the two functions.)

 ### Derivatives